Skip to content

 Customise your views

-Moving Nodes Between Views
+Moving Nodes

 Lay out nodes in a view using one of the following options, located in the Layout menu of the tool bar:

-• Horizontal - hierarchical layout of nodes where all edges point towards the right-hand side of the view
+• Vertical - hierarchical layout of nodes where all edges point downwards in the view.

-• Vertical - hierarchical layout of nodes where all edges point downwards in the view
+• Horizontal - hierarchical layout of nodes where all edges point towards the right-hand side of the view.

-• Force Directed - clusters nodes based on their connections
+• Force Directed - clusters nodes based on their connections.

 • Spectral- positions nodes based on the "graph spectrum"; can be used to visualise the structure of the graph.
 Nodes with similar connections are placed close together.
 Nodes with identical connections will be placed on top of each other; note this is not true for the Force Directed layout above.

-• Bipartite - nodes are organised into two distinct groups, where nodes within the same group are not connected
+• Bipartite - nodes are organised into two distinct groups, where nodes within the same group are not connected.

-• Radial - Nodes are placed on concentric circles around a given root node
+• Radial - Nodes are placed on concentric circles around a given root node.

 • Collapse Leaf Nodes - stacks nodes with the same set of connections